osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 #### You are now ready to flash code!

+### Get VSCode Integration for WSL:
+Requirements:
+- VSCode downloaded on your Windows OS
+- WSL downloaded and set up
+Follow the instructions at this [link](https://code.visualstudio.com/docs/remote/wsl)

 ## For Linux (tested for ubuntu 22.04 LTS):
 ### Some syntax notes: